br101/zephyr-dw3000-decadriver/README.md

 # Zephyr Driver for Qorvo/Decawave DW3000

 This is a Zephyr module with a driver for Qorvo/Decawave DW3000.
-It contains the official driver from Qorvo and adds the necessary Zephyr bindings for GPIO, SPI and DTS.
+It contains the official source release of the "dwt_uwb_driver" driver from Qorvo (version 08.02.02 from DW3_QM33_SDK_1.0.1.zip) and adds the necessary Zephyr bindings for GPIO, SPI and DTS.
 We tried to add only the minimal code to drive the DW3000, so it can be used in different projects and keep it as clean as possible from Decawave example code, port abstractions and the general mess around there.

-* The 'master' branch uses the last release(DW3xx Device Driver Version 06.00.14) from Qorvo (DWM3001CDK-DW3_QM33_SDK-FreeRTOS_0_1_1.zip), which unfortunately is a binary-only library and only available for NRF targets.

-* There is an 'opensource' branch which contains the last open source release from Qorvo (DWS3000_Release_v1.1 / DW3000_API_C0_rev4p0 DW3000 C0 Device Driver Version 04.00.00), but this is older and not well tested any more.
+The driver files released from Qorvo have been modified to support only one DW3000 chip per board and we removed the big IOCTL function which is a unnecessary huge waste of space on embedded platforms.

+There is a similar project https://github.com/br101/dw3000-decadriver-source which contains the same driver and Zephyr support but also supports other platforms such as ESP32 and the old NRF SDK.
+Most of the development will go there first.

 The driver can be used by adding this repository as a zephyr module in `west.yml`, or by adding the module to CMakeLists.txt, e.g.: